rutgers/tech-workshops/bootstrap/basics.md

 Most popular sites use all three of these languages to create responsive webpages.

 * ** Bootstrap ** is a CSS Framework used to create beautiful responsive pages quickly.
-In terms of
+It's easy to use, compatible with all modern browsers, and it's mobile first.

+Building a bootstrap website normally starts with

 ## Module 1 - A Basic Template